ZSolarDev/ZSolarDev/README.md

 I used to mod a game called Friday Night Funkin (fnf for short,) But I'm not available for any mods.
 I'm getting deep into game development, and I'm loving it.

 ### Projects I'm working on
 - I'm currently working on a game development team.
 We're getting people, but we're kinda short on coders.
 If you code in haxe/haxeflixel and want to join, DM me on discord!
 The team is called Synth Productions.
+Also I don't care if you aren't a coder, anybody is welcome if you're skilled enough.
+I'm emphasizing coders because there's only me and my friend, [Sphis](https://github.com/sphis-sinco).
-- I'm working on this game with a friend called [Discordant](https://github.com/ChickenSwimmer2020/Discordant).
+- I'm working on this game called [Discordant](https://github.com/ChickenSwimmer2020/Discordant) with by friend [ChickenSwimmer2020](https://github.com/ChickenSwimmer2020).
 We have a lot planned, check it out!
 - I'm working on a game with Synth Productions called Twilight Rift.
 It's in its early stages, and the repository is private.
 I'll put updates when needed!

 ### Possibilities of future projects